auth0/docs/articles/api-auth/tutorials/silent-authentication.md

 * `timeout`: Timeout during executing web_message communication

 This error is typically associated with fallback to cross-origin authentication.
-To resolve, make sure to add all of the URLs from which you want to perform silent authentication in the **Allowed Web Origins** field for your Application in the Auth0 Dashboard.
+To resolve, make sure to add all of the URLs from which you want to perform silent authentication in the **Allowed Web Origins** field for your Application using the Auth0 Dashboard.

 ## Polling with checkSession()